SanD94/mirage-claw/docs/nullclaw-bdd.md

 And the reply avoids raw CLI output by default
 And the reply avoids large JSON payloads by default

-## Feature: Railway packaging preserves validated behavior
+## Feature: DigitalOcean packaging preserves validated behavior

-### Scenario: Service starts on Railway after local validation passes
+### Scenario: Service starts on DigitalOcean after local validation passes

 Given the local validation scenarios already pass
-And Railway has the required environment variables configured And a persistent volume is mounted for NullClaw state When the service is deployed to Railway
+And DigitalOcean has the required environment variables configured And a persistent volume is mounted for NullClaw state When the service is deployed to DigitalOcean
 Then the container starts successfully
 And the health check endpoint reports success
 And NullClaw stays running as a long-lived process

 ### Scenario: Service restart preserves runtime state

-Given the Railway service has already been configured and used When Railway restarts the service
+Given the DigitalOcean service has already been configured and used When DigitalOcean restarts the service
 Then the bot starts successfully again
 And required local runtime state is still available from the persistent volume

-### Scenario: Core Telegram and Fizzy flows still work on Railway
+### Scenario: Core Telegram and Fizzy flows still work on DigitalOcean

 Given the bot has already been proven locally
-When the allowed user repeats the local smoke tests on Railway Then `/start` works on Railway
+When the allowed user repeats the local smoke tests on DigitalOcean Then `/start` works on DigitalOcean
-And `/end` resets the session on Railway
+And `/end` resets the session on DigitalOcean
 And board and card actions still work through `fizzy-cli`

 ## Feature: Documentation-driven re-deploy